diogotcorreia/master-thesis/docs/content/ch02-background.typ

 so this might be out of reach for most exploits, but nonetheless worth mentioning.
 However, `__kwdefaults__` is a dictionary, meaning it is possible to pollute individual values.

-It might be more attractive to pollute functions specific to a certain application, but one gadget available in the `subprocess` module is the `Popen` constructor, which takes a `umask` named parameter.
+It might be more attractive to pollute functions specific to a certain application, but there are also universal gadgets present in the Python standard library.
+For instance, one gadget available in the `subprocess` module is the `Popen` constructor, which takes a `umask` named parameter.
-Polluting this could be used, for example, to force all files created by child processes to be world-readable and world-writable.
+Polluting this could be used, for example, to force all files created by child processes to be world-readable and world-writable
+#footnote[
+  As can be seen from @code:gadget-umask, it might not always be possible to make files world-executable, as it depends on the program that is creating the files.
+  For instance, `touch` never tries to make files executable, therefore the resulting permissions for `super-secret` are 0666 instead of 0777.
+].
 This is illustrated by @code:gadget-umask, where it is worth noting that `os.popen` calls `subprocess.Popen` under the hood, which highlights that the program does not need to call a gadget directly for it to be effective.